Resources you will need after you root, and how to unroot

 Another method is Universal Unroot.
-It gets rid of root privileges in most Android devices, but it’s unfortunately not perfect.
-For starters, most Samsung devices are not compatible.
-And LG devices will be unrooted, but still show as rooted after the app has worked its magic.
-It’s only a dollar, and it might be useful if you want to be absolutely sure that you’ve completely unrooted your device.
+It removes root privileges in most Android devices, but it’s not perfect.
+For starters, most Samsung devices are not compatible, and LG devices will be unrooted, but still show as rooted after the app has worked its magic.
+Still, it’s only a dollar, and it might be useful if you want to be absolutely sure that you’ve unrooted your device.

 Unroot by flashing stock firmware